thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 5. If it is needed, choose an icon that represents a button for an action execution.
 6. Select _Navigate to new dashboard state_ action type and set newly created state as a target dashboard state.
 Click "Add" to add a new action to the widget.
 7. After the action has been added successfully, click big orange tick mark in the top right of the screen to apply changes.
-8. Then, go to the created state by selecting it from the drop-down menu by clicking the layers icon in the top right corner.
+8. Then, go to the created state by selecting it from the drop-down menu by clicking layers icon in the top right corner.
 9. Click the "Add new widget" sign in the middle of the screen.
 From the drop-down Select widget menu, select a Cards bundle.
 Move to the cell "Latest values" and pick an Entity Table widget.
 10. Input a data source: Entity type and select _Entity from dashboard state_ alias.
 Click "Add" in the bottom right corner.
 11. After a widget has been added, click a big tick icon in the lower right corner of the screen to save all applied changes.